 What Is HigherGov?

-HigherGov is a government market intelligence platform.
-It sits between a raw bid database and a full capture platform: you use it to search opportunities, study awards, analyze agencies and contracting vehicles, track pursuits, and export data into other systems.
+HigherGov is a government market intelligence platform positioned between a raw bid database and a full capture platform.
+It allows you to search for opportunities, study awards, analyze agencies and contracting vehicles, track pursuits, and export data to other systems.

-The target market is broad inside public-sector selling.
+The target market is broad within public-sector sales.
 The company positions the product for government contractors, government agencies, consultants, advisors, and grant recipient organizations.
-The workflow is also broad: opportunity discovery, competitor and partner analysis, agency research, reporting, and business development pipeline support.
+The workflow is also broad, including opportunity discovery, competitor and partner analysis, agency research, reporting, and business development pipeline support.

 Company details are limited but clear on the basics.
 HigherGov was founded in 2022 and is headquartered in New York, NY.
-LinkedIn lists the team size at 2-10.
-No named customers are publicly provided in the available material, so there isn’t much external proof yet around adoption by large contractors or agencies.
+LinkedIn lists the team size as 2-10.
+No named customers are publicly mentioned in the available material, so there is little external evidence yet of adoption by large contractors or agencies.

 Key Features